alex1ozr/NumbersIntoWords/README.md

 ## Projects to run
 ### Api
-Starts the Http server.
+Starts the HTTP server.
 ### WpfClient
-Starts the WPF client to interact with api above.
+Starts the WPF client to interact with the api above.

 ## Http client generation
 ```shell